FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

 ### Special Keywords in YAML

-In the YAML schema certain keywords hold self significance beyond their literal interpretations.
-These special keywords are utilized to elucidate and denote various NeXus terms like `attributes`, `fields`, `links`, and `groups`, thereby enhancing the clarity and specificity of the data representation.
+In the YAML schema, certain keywords hold self significance beyond their literal representational meanings.
+These special keywords are utilized to elucidate and denote various NeXus terms like `attributes`, `fields`, `links`, and `groups`, thereby improves the clarity and specificity of the data representation.

 #### Keyword `nameType`
 To initialize a NeXus `group`, `field` or `attribute` the keyword `nameType` carries very significant information on the initialized name depending whether all characters are upper case, lower case or combination of upper-lower case.